q2ebanking/boa-constrictor/CONTRIBUTING.md

 Currently, the pipeline to build, test, package, and release the NuGet package is internal to PrecisionLender and Q2.
 Therefore, only maintainers who are PrecisionLender employees can make releases for now.
 [Issue #3](https://github.com/q2ebanking/boa-constrictor/issues/3) addresses the work to create a public delivery pipeline for Boa Constrictor's NuGet package.

+To release a new package, maintainers must:

+1. Create a milestone for the new version in GitHub.
+2. Mark all included issues and pull requests for the milestone.
+3. Run tests to make sure the code is good to ship.
+4. Open a pull request to set the new version.
+   * Update the `Version` field in `Boa.Constrictor.csproj`.
+   * Add a new entry for the new version in `CHANGELOG.md`.
+   * Move the changelog's `[Unreleased]` section contents to the new version's section.
+5. Trigger the Boa Constrictor delivery pipeline to build and release the new NuGet package to [NuGet.org](https://www.nuget.org/).
+6. Close the milestone in GitHub.

 ## 10. Understanding Different Roles